Er-jashan/Appointment-Booking/README.md

 ---

 ## License
-This project is for educational and demonstration purposes.
+This is project is for demonstration of skills only.

 ---

 ## Author
-Developed by harmanbajwa2954 and Er-jashan.
+Developed by `harmanbajwa2954` and `Er-jashan`.